Simple Exercises to Improve Your Golf Game

 Will regular exercise make me a better golfer?

 Absolutely!
-Just like regular practice helps you shave strokes off your handicap, so will regular exercise tailored to your needs as a golfer.
+Just like regular practice helps you shave strokes off your handicap, so will regular exercise if it’s tailored to your needs as a golfer.

 What is the best golf workout?